rdtsc/microcontest-solutions/readme.md

 token and should only be executed upon initial setup or when site account credentials change.

-:warning: *Note that as per the platform's specifications, part of the token contains a plain SHA-1 hash of the site's account password. µContest **does not** currently implement HTTPS so all communication is in plain-text!*

 The generated token is stored in `./auth.json` and is automatically removed from Git's working tree upon successful creation.

+:warning: **Warning!**

+*Note that as per the platform's specifications, part of the token contains a plain SHA-1 hash of the site's account password. µContest **does not** currently implement HTTPS so all communication is in plain-text!*

 Usage: